richardanaya/gbnf/README.md

 # GBNF-rs

 A library for working with llama.cpp GBNF files.
+This project is meant to help make it easier to constrain and guide GBNF driven AIs like [llama.cpp](https://github.com/ggerganov/llama.cpp).

+* Data structures for representing GBNF
+* Rendering of GBNF files from data structures
+* Convesion of JSON schema to GBNF

 # Installing